 The Briscoe Library has individual and group study rooms on all floors of the library.
 These rooms provide both quiet study and group collaboration space and are important to the educational mission of the university.
-Study room availability is displayed on a monitor on the 3rd floor near the library entrance which looks like this:
+Study room availability is displayed on a monitor on the 3rd floor near the library entrance.

 The library reserves the right to refuse to reserve a room for any group or individual who abuses the facilities or policies.

 Group study rooms are always in demand, so a reservation is forfeited if the group does not show up within 15 minutes of start time; only one person is in the room for more than 15 minutes; or the room is empty more than 15 minutes any time after reservation start time.

 Groups are highly encouraged to reserve a room because non-reserved rooms are open for anyone to use.
 If a room is occupied by someone else, a group with a reservation should politely ask the person to give up the room.

 Security of personal items

 Persons using the library study rooms are cautioned not to leave personal items unattended.
 The library staff are not responsible for lost or stolen items.